glotzerlab/hoomd-blue/CONTRIBUTING.md

 All changes in a pull request should be closely related.
 Multiple change sets that are loosely coupled should be proposed in separate pull requests.

-## Agree to the contributor agreement
+## Agree to the Contributor Agreement

 All contributors must agree to the Contributor Agreement ([ContributorAgreement.md](ContributorAgreement.md)) before their pull request can be merged.